20+ Things to do with Kids in Prince Edward County 🍦

 2. Caddy Shack is a mini-putt place right outside the entrance to Sandbanks where the 18-holes have been professionally designed with water hazards and sand traps, enough to challenge any golfer.

 3. When you need a break from sun and surf, try the historic Regent Theatre for blockbusters, art films and documentaries.
+(The theatre is currently unable to open, but is offering films and other cinematic delights online.)

 Back to the land.